-Restoration of Rights Programme; Underpinned by the MOU, this education focused programme is providing formal education and skill-building for 8 young adults who currently reside in Vesnova and the Community House.
-It is anticipated that through formal education from a CCI employed Educator, that these participants will have an opportunity to regain access to their rights and live freely, as engaged and independent members of their community.
+• Restoration of Rights Programme: This education-focused programme is providing formal education and skill-building for 8 young adults who currently reside in Vesnova and the Community House.
+It is anticipated that through formal education from a CCl employed Educator, that these participants will have an opportunity to regain access to their rights and live freely, as engaged and independent members of their community.
 They undertake 15 hours of lessons weekly, in a purpose-built classroom on the grounds of Vesnova.